tablelandnetwork/docs/docs/tutorials/dynamic-nft-solidity.md

 We handled a few steps here.

 1. We created global variables in our contract to track the `tableId` and final name.
 Table names are assigned on create time, so you’ll need to do a bit of string concatenation to get your final name.
 2. We added an `address` input to our `constructor` method.
 This is the address of the Tableland protocol on our current chain.
-You can fine those here: <Link to="/develop/reference/chain-contracts">currently supported chains</Link>
+You can fine those here: [currently supported chains](/smart-contracts/contracts).
 3. Next, we connected to Tableland using the address provided above.
 4. We called the `createTable` method and gave it a table prefix ("_canvas_") and a schema, just like any CREATE table command in SQL: `id int, external_link text, x int, y int`.
 Schemas match our SQL spec.